Seatis/my-teaching-materials/java-oo/3-abstracts-and-interfaces/workshop/Workshop04.md

+#Workshop04 - And object based upon 2 interfaces.
-#Extending from the work already done, lets now implement an interface using for the `CreditCard` and `Reservation` interfaces, implementing all the features as required by the Interface.
+Extending from the work already done, lets now implement an interface using for the `CreditCard` and `Reservation` interfaces, implementing all the features as required by the Interface.
 It should go into a package library name `com.greenfox.bx`.

 ```java
 package com.greenfox.bx;